composer/composer/doc/03-cli.md

 ### COMPOSER_IPRESOLVE

 Set to `4` or `6` to force IPv4 or IPv6 DNS resolution.
-This only works when curl is present.
+This only works when the curl extension is used for downloads.

 ### HTTP_PROXY_REQUEST_FULLURI